data-analysis-chiba-2023/day02-git/day02_intro_to_git.md

 empty repository, for some future assignments, the repository created for you will already contain files.
 In that case, **to find the “repository URL”, locate the green “Code” button on the upper right corner of the file list as shown below.
-Be sure to select "SSH", since that is how we have set up your authentication method.**
+Be sure to select "HTTPS", since that is how we have set up your authentication method.**

 ![GitHub clone](images/clone.png)